-If you’re looking for a crate that will also serve as a home decor, then this one is for you.
+If you’re looking for a crate that will also serve as home decor, then this one is for you.
 They’re also considered to be quite sturdy and durable.

 - If your dog has some aggressive behaviors, such as digging, chewing, or experiences anxiety attacks when crated, then a soft crate wouldn’t be advisable.
 Look for one that’s strong enough.

-- If a cell is quite large for your dog, it’ll be tricky train your dog.
+- If a cell is quite large for your dog, it’ll be tricky to train your dog.
 Thus, it’s always ideal to look for one that’s just large enough so that he can turn around, stand up, and lay down comfortably.
 If the dog cell is too spacious, he might be tempted to eliminate in one area of the crate.

 - If in doubt, always consult dog breeders or people who can help you choose the best dog cell for your pet.